Dunkin’ Old Fashioned Donut

 Read this guide for a complete overview of the nutrition facts, calories, and ingredients in a Dunkin’ Old Fashioned doughnut.

-Old Fashioned Donut Nutritional Information
+Old Fashioned Donut Nutrition Information

 Calories